alice01m/BugReports/README.md

 2. Resize the browser window to a mobile or tablet viewport size

 **Expected result:**
-The menu bar should responsively adjust to the screen size, displaying all elements clearly without overlapping.
+:white_check_mark: The menu bar should responsively adjust to the screen size, displaying all elements clearly without overlapping.

 **Actual result:**
-The menu bar overlaps and some parts are cut off or missing on smaller screen sizes (mobile/tablet).
+:x: The menu bar overlaps and some parts are cut off or missing on smaller screen sizes (mobile/tablet).

 **Attachments:**